IISc-ML-2020-08/Access_request/Review_exam_doc2.md

 #### Hidden Markov Model
 -	**Morkov Process** Series of random Variables (not independent) assuming where one variable depends on previous variable.
 Suppose X=(x1.x2……xt) can take value S=(s1,s2 …sn)
 - Going out from one node all paths if we add = 1, so out path of any node has a relation with other paths. which explains in below dig
+-	Limited memory:
+-	Time invariance
+-	Transition probabilities
+-	Initial state probability
+-	State transition diagram – if we add all outside going sources, it gives 1 is call transition matrix
+-	Absorbing : which goes into it not outside is call Absorbing
+-	Captive state/ Non absorbing state: where it has data flowing outside to others.

 - ![Morkov Process](https://miro.medium.com/max/800/1*0xjHjL19uK0d6llcEJ0Z0w.png)
 - ![Morkov Process1](https://images.deepai.org/glossary-terms/945e0f3f297a4c7e919740b3977107ca/hiddenmarkov.png)
 - ![Morkov Absorbent](https://i.ytimg.com/vi/hMceS_HIcKY/hqdefault.jpg)